kjhealy/covdata/README.md

 ### Install direct from GitHub

-You can install the beta version of covdata from [GitHub](https://github.com/kjhealy/covdata) with:
+You can install the beta version of congress from [GitHub](https://github.com/kjhealy/congress) with:

 ``` r
 remotes::install_github("kjhealy/covdata")